nxext/nx-extensions/packages/sveltekit/README.md

 nx g @nxext/sveltekit:app my-app
 ```

+## Run executors and generators using nx

+The `project.json` is for the sveltekit app is preconfigured with the following Nx targets

+- Run `nx build my-app` to build the app
+- Run `nx serve my-app` to serve the app
+- Run `nx dev my-app` to serve the app on a dev server
+- Run `nx preview my-app` to serve the app on a preview server
+- Run `nx test my-app` to test the app
+- Run `nx e2e my-app` to run the e2e tests
+- Run `nx check my-app` to check the app via svelte-check
+- Run `nx lint my-app` to lint the app
+- Run `nx add my-app` to add a package to the app
+- Run `nx component my-app` to add a component to the app
+- Run `nx page my-app` to add a page to the app

 ## Run your project

 > Note: you may see an error in your command line when you run any of the following commands with older versions of this extension: `config.kit.target is no longer required, and should be removed`.
 If you see this error, remove the `kit` object from your `svelte.config.js` file at the root of your app.